 This course introduces computer concepts, including fundamental functions and operations of the computer.
 Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
-This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).
+This course has been approved for transfer under the CAA and ICAA as a general education course in Mathematics (Quantitative).

-CIS 115 Introduction to Programming & Logic 2 3 3
+CIS 115 Introduction to Programming and Logic 2 3 0 3

+Prerequisites: Satisfactory scores on the college placement tests or DMA 010, DMA 020, DMA

-Set 1-DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, ENG 085, and OST 080
+030, DMA 040, DMA 050, DRE 096, and OST 080